radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ![An image showing ](Media/Image3.31.jpg)

-Figure 31: Configuring ActualDN Attribute as Always Requested

 This attribute can be used in computed attributes by using the getactualDN() function.

 ![An image showing ](Media/Image3.32.jpg)

-Figure 32: Using ActualDN in a Computed Attribute

 ### Virtualizing Active Directory User Passwords
 If you want to include user passwords in your identity view from Active Directory, so that you can have the passwords stored in persistent cache to bind locally instead of delegating the bind to the backend Active Directory, use the getADpassword() function in a computed attribute.